Job overview

 We require a paediatric-trained phlebotomist to join the Phlebotomy Service at the Royal London Hospital & Mile End Hospitals.
 Although the main duty will be to collect blood samples from paediatric patients, the successful candidate will also be expected to work in adult outpatient and inpatient areas across both sites, and the Mental Health Unit at Mile End Hospital.

-Core working hours are 7.00am-6.00pm.
+Core working hours are 8.00am-6.00pm.
 Successful candidates are expected to be flexible in their working patterns to meet service demands.
+The shift pattern may include working approximately 1 in 4 weekends.

 The requirements for these posts are: